How to Make a Restaurant Shift Schedule (Template Included)

 On-call shift strategies are exactly what they sound like: staff members are called in when they’re needed.
 This is often the case for managers who may need one or more servers during unexpected rushes or when an employee calls out before their assigned shift.

 Pros: Because your restaurant won’t be understaffed or overstaffed, you can actually save money on labor costs and wages (ka-ching)!
 Employees will also have more flexibility over their schedules.

 Cons: Your employees may not appreciate those last minute requests for their assistance, especially if they have ongoing personal obligations.

-Pros: No employee wants to idle as they wait for customers to show up.
-It makes for a bad company image!
+Pros: No server wants to idle as they wait for customers to show up.
 You can adjust staffing based on restaurant demand, while allowing your employees to rest and recharge before coming back for their second round.